 Who Is Doing This at IUB

 Many department-based pedagogy courses are starting to train their graduate students in how to write diversity statements.
 However, you would need to check with each professor to determine whether or not this topic is discussed in the course.

 Many IU graduate students have written diversity statements that are used as examples in our workshops:

-- Cognitive Science diversity statement sample
+- Health Behavior diversity statement sample

-- Linguistics diversity statement sample
+- Anthropology diversity statement sample

 - Area Studies diversity statement sample

 When looking at these sample diversity statements, ask yourself what you know about this person's understanding and experiences with diversity and equity.
-And what are you left still wondering about?
+What are you left still wondering about?
 Look at the organization of the paragraphs and how they connect back to the thesis (and what WAS the thesis?).
 Notice the inclusion or lack of specific examples.